 If you already own at least one cat, then getting a kitten may cause less social conflict than another adult cat.
 If you don't have a cat now but hope to have several in the future, taking on one or two kittens will mean they will grow up together and therefore should get on!
 Read our guide on introducing your cat to other pets for more information.

 Adult cats can also be playful and very loving, but bear in mind that they may come with a bit of emotional baggage, especially if they have been unfortunate enough to have had a tough start in life.
 Whatever influences have shaped them, their personality will already be more established before they come to you.
 You may be able to get information from the cat's previous owner or rescue shelter to help you know what to expect and how to help them settle in - including litter tray habits, food preferences and personality.

-Problems such as inappropriate urination or aggression, especially towards other cats, are less likely in an older cat who has grown up!
-Senior cats also make great cuddle companions, as they’ll have less energy than kittens.
-So they will be happy just dozing on your lap
+Problems such as inappropriate urination or cat aggression, especially towards other cats, are less likely in an older cat who has grown up!
+Senior cats also make great cuddle companions, as they’ll have less energy than kittens so will be happy dozing on your lap.

 Should I get a male or female cat?